jmsaltzman/pi_setup/README.rst

 * At this point, you can unplug your HDMI and keyboard/mouse cables and put the box wherever you like.

-* Setup git globals:
+* Setup git globals with this script (it will ask for your name and email):

 .. code-block:: bash

-  git config --global user.name "My Real Name" git config --global user.email email@example.com
+  ./git_setup.sh

 * Install Python 3.6 with this script: